nukopy/lisp-lang/README.md

 # LISP language

-This repository is LISP playground.
+This repository is the LISP playground.

 ## setup